Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

 * Specifically we need to augment the minimal set of edges with a small set of redundant edges that is likely to expose any errors.
 * This is an edge-augmentation problem.
-    * Several choices for algorithms to address this problem
+    * We use k-edge-connected augmentation because it has an intuitive interpretation.
-    * k-edge-connected augmentation
+    * For a PCC to be contain an undetected error, it must contain at least `k` internal errors.
-    * d-diameter augmentation
+    * Therefore as `k` increases the probability that there are undetected errors decreases.
-    * We choose this set of edges as the minimum set of unreviewed edges that would reduce the diameter of the PCC to less than a threshold.
-These set of edges can be found using an algorithm that solves the "Weighted Diameter Augmentation" problem.
-See [Appendix] for details.
+    * See [Appendix] for details.
 * The review priority algorithm is modified such that on the modification of a PCC the all internal edges have their priority set to 0 except those that are the solution of the diameter augmentation instance.